Andrew Ranger: NASCAR

-He drove for Fitz Motorsports at the August 2008 NASCAR Nationwide Series race at Circuit Gilles Villeneuve in Montreal and he also drove for the team in four of the remaining ten races of 2008 with a best finish of 19th at Bristol Motor Speedway.
-In 2009, he drove the No. 11 Tide/Ridemakerz.com /Toyota Camry to a third place finish after leading many laps in the 2009 Napa Auto Parts 200 at Circuit Gilles Villeneuve.
-For 2010 he will drive for the No. 27 Baker-Curb Racing Nationwide team with sponsorship from Dodge including Montreal.
+Ranger drove for Fitz Motorsports in the August 2008 NASCAR Nationwide Series race at Circuit Gilles Villeneuve in Montreal and he also drove for the team in four of the remaining ten races of 2008 with a best finish of 19th at Bristol Motor Speedway.
+In 2009, he drove the No. 11 Tide/Ridemakerz.com Toyota Camry to a third place finish after leading many laps in the 2009 Napa Auto Parts 200 at Circuit Gilles Villeneuve.
+For 2010 he drove for the No. 27 Baker-Curb Racing Nationwide team with sponsorship from Dodge, including at Montreal.

 For 2010, Ranger drove part-time at the NASCAR Canadian Tire Series with the No. 27 Dave Jacombs Dodge.
 He ran some races for NDS Motorsports in their No. 35 Waste Management Chevy in the NASCAR K&N Pro Series East and West series.
 He won the race at Infineon Raceway in the K&N Pro Series West on June 20.
-He picked up the win from pole in Lime Rock Park in the K&N Pro Series East series.
+He picked up the win from pole in Lime Rock Park in the K&N Pro Series East.
 On July 17, he won from the pole at the Toronto Indy 100, being the first driver to win all three NASCAR regional touring series in one year.
-His third win of the year was at Trois-Rivières and at Circuit Gilles Villeneuve where he bumped Jason Bowles in the last turn for the win both times from the pole.
+His third win of the year was at Trois-Rivières and at Circuit Gilles Villeneuve, where he bumped Jason Bowles in the last turn for the win both times from the pole.
 In 2011, he again won at Montreal and Toronto on a limited basis schedule.